Ricci flow from spaces with edge type conical singularities: Uniform estimates for the Ricci flow starting from the model class

 \subsection{Conical region estimates}

-In this section, we show how, if the initial data is in $\mathcal{M}(\delta,\Lambda,s),$ pseudolocality controls the flow in the conical region, since the metric is close to being flat.
+In this section, we argue that if the initial data is in $\mathcal{M}(\delta,\Lambda,s),$ pseudolocality controls the flow in the conical region.
 To do so, we work with the Ricci-DeTurck flow.
 Let $\hat{g}(t)$ be a solution for the Ricci-DeTurck flow

 where $\displaystyle{\mathcal{W}(\hat{g},\tilde{g})_k=\hat{g}_{kl}\hat{g}^{ij}(\hat{\Gamma}_{ij}^{l}-\tilde{\Gamma}_{ij}^{l})},$ and $\tilde{g}(t)$ is chosen as follows.
 For $(M,\hat{g}(0))\in \mathcal{M}(\delta,\Lambda,s),$ we define